awalterschulze/goderive/example/plugin/contains/Readme.md

 package contains

-func deriveContains(list []boat, item boat) bool {
+// deriveContains returns whether the item is contained in the list. func deriveContains(list []boat, item boat) bool {
 	for _, v := range list {
 		if v == item {